enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 ---
 ## Footnotes

-JavaScript has a set of rules of how it can be written, called a [Lexical Grammar](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar).
+[1: Lexical Grammar] JavaScript has a set of rules of how it needs to be written such that it is valid.
+This set of rules is called a [Lexical Grammar](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar).
 One consequence of these rules is that we have to be careful in some situations to not forget to put a `;`.
 The statements affected by ASI are: `var`, `do`-`while`, `continue`, `break`, `return`, `throw`.